fredrikdev/HoursAndMinutes/README.md

 ## License

 The source code is released under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License](https://creativecommons.org/licenses/by-nc/4.0/).
 The complete license is also available in license.txt.
 For custom licensing please [contact me](mailto:fredrik@johanssonrobotics.com).
+Copyright © 2012 by Fredrik Johansson Robotics AB.

 ## Visual Basic 6.0 on Windows 10